SoftwareAG/c8y-docs/content/thin-edge/thin-edge-tutorials-bundle/connect-azure.md

 layout: redirect
 ---

-The very first step to enable thin-edge.io is to connect your device to the cloud.
+To enable thin-edge.io you first must connect your device to the cloud.
 This is a 10 minutes operation to be done only once.
 It establishes a permanent connection from your device to the cloud end-point.
 This connection is secure (encrypted over TLS), and the two peers are identified by x509 certificates.
 Sending data to the cloud is then as simple as sending data locally.

 The focus is here on connecting the device to Azure IoT.
-See this [Connect your device to {{< product-c8y-iot >}}](#connect-c8y), if you want to connect {{< product-c8y-iot >}} instead.
+See [Connect your device to {{< product-c8y-iot >}}](#connect-c8y), if you want to connect {{< product-c8y-iot >}} instead.

-Before you try to connect your device to Azure IoT, you need to create an Azure IoT Hub in Azure portal as described at [https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal), as well as to [install thin-edge.io on your device](/thin-edge/thin-edge-howto-guides/#installation).
+Before you can connect your device to Azure IoT, you need to create an Azure IoT Hub in Azure portal as described at [https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal), as well as to [install thin-edge.io on your device](/thin-edge/thin-edge-howto-guides/#installation).

 You can now use the [tedge command](/thin-edge/thin-edge-developer-tools/#tedge-command) to:
 * [create a certificate for your device](#create-the-certificate),